jakir-ruet/docker-containerization-master/01-storage/02-bind-mount/Readme.md

-# Welcome to docker volume mount session
+# Welcome to docker Bind Mount session

 ## We can implement it two ways